Brayton-Lordianto/geometric-processing-nyu/Details_README/Mesh_Parametization.md

 import scipy.sparse as sp
 u = sp.linalg.spsolve(A, b)
 ```
-but feel free to convert this problem into real variables if you find that easier.
+but feel free to convert this problem into real variables if we find that easier.

 *Relevant `igl` functions:* `triangle_triangle_adjacency`, `local_basis` computes a basis for each triangle plane.